protonemedia/laravel-splade-docs/x-form.md

 You may use the `default` attribute to pass a default set of data.

 Note how this is a *JavaScript* object.
-The value passed to the `default` attribute will be parsed by Vue, not by PHP.
+Therefore, the value passed to the `default` attribute will be parsed by Vue, not PHP.

 ```blade
 <x-splade-form default="{ name: 'Laravel Splade' }>